vuejs/v2.vuejs.org/src/v2/cookbook/creating-custom-scroll-directives.md

 });
 ```

-We can then use this animation in our template, in this case we're attaching the directive to `clipPath` element, and pass all of our arguments to the directives in an object.
+We can then use this animation in our template, in this case we're attaching the directive to the `clipPath` element, and pass all of our arguments to the directives in an object.

 ```html
 <clipPath id="clip-path">